Germany: Risk Assessment

 - Prominence of automotive and mechanical engineering industries

-- Persistent but reducing backwardness in Eastern Länder
+- Persistent (but reducing) backwardness in Eastern Länder

 - Weak productivity of services

-- Low start-up activity
+- Low start-up activity and insufficient venture capital

-Dynamic Growth Will Continue in 2018
+Growth will be Lower in 2018

 Public and External Accounts in Surplus